plenoptic-org/plenoptic/docs/tutorials/models/Portilla-Simoncelli.md

 :::{admonition} Implementation details
 :class: dropdown hint

 There are two important implementation details here, which you might be interested in if you'd like to write a similar extension of this model, and they both relate to coarse-to-fine synthesis.
 When removing statistics from the model, the most natural implementation would be to remove them from the model's representation, changing the shape of the returned tensor.
 However, in order for coarse-to-fine synthesis to work, we need to know which scale each statistic aligns with, and changing the shape destroys that mapping.
 Therefore, the proper way to remove statistics (in order to remain compatible with coarse-to-fine optimization) is to zero out those statistics instead: directly setting them to zero breaks the gradient so that they have no impact on the synthesis procedure.
-The second detail is that, during coarse-to-fine optimization, we must remove some set of statistics, which we do by calling the `remove_scales` method at the *end* of the function call.
-See the `forward` call below for an example of this.
+The second detail is that, during coarse-to-fine optimization, we must remove some set of statistics, which we do by calling the {func}`remove_scales <plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli.remove_scales>` method at the *end* of the function call.
+See the `forward` <!-- skip-lint --> call below for an example of this.

 :::